Tuesday, May 4, 2021

 Once you do get an edge on a Randall, it is a thing of beauty.
 Wow!
 How it cuts!
 The heat treat is splendid on their O1 and 440B stainless.
 They really have those recipes down perfectly.
 Now, if they would just please, for the love of cutlery, put an edge on EVERY knife.
 It only takes a few moments because O1 and 440B are terrific steels that are happy to get sharp for you.

 Let’s be perfectly frank and honest here.
 I LOVE Randall Made Knives.
 I get a thrill unwrapping that butcher paper each time.
 Even if it is for a standard version of a knife that I’ve already had 10 of.
 They are truly works of art.
-Also, there is almost nothing more pleasurable than using a Randall with a beautiful edge on it to dress a deer or pig or head of lettuce.
+Also, there is almost nothing more pleasurable than using a Randall with a beautiful edge on it to dress a deer or pig, or a head of lettuce.
 What a joy.
 It is a shame that so many guys are denied that pleasure right out of the butcher paper.

 Has this ever really been discussed?